Frank de Boer: Inter Milan

-On 9 August 2016, after the departure of Roberto Mancini, De Boer signed a three-year contract with Internazionale for the start of the 2016–17 season.
+On 9 August 2016, after the departure of Roberto Mancini, De Boer signed a three-year contract with Inter Milan for the start of the 2016–17 season.
 De Boer's first match in charge was Inter's final pre-season friendly, a 2–0 win against Celtic on 13 August, played on neutral ground at Thomond Park, Republic of Ireland.

 The club management board also approved expensive signings João Mário and Gabriel Barbosa for the team and De Boer (they were in fact linked to Mancini and Inter in July), and the return to Turkey of recent acquisition Caner Erkin in the last days of transfer window.
 Barbosa, however, was rarely used in Serie A matches and could not be registered in European competitions due to a penalty imposed on Inter for breaching UEFA Financial Fair Play Regulations in previous seasons.

 De Boer's first competitive match was a 2–0 away loss to Chievo on 21 August.
 After the match, De Boer was criticized for using a three-man defence, a style that he had never used while at Ajax.
 Milan-based newspaper Corriere della Sera went as far as calling Inter's performance a "disaster".
 Fortunes soon turned, however, as Inter drew 1–1 against Palermo on 28 August, before winning three games in a row, against Pescara, title-holders Juventus and Empoli.
 The win against Juventus was highly praised, with De Boer being lauded for substituting Éder for Ivan Perišić, who provided the winning goal.
 Inter's form would not last long, as the club would go on to lose against Roma, Cagliari and Atalanta.